metabase/metabase/docs/troubleshooting-guide/db-performance.md

    - People are accessing your database more often, or
    - Another script or application is accessing the database frequently.
 3. If specific tables are being queried a lot, try [Optimizing your table schemas](https://www.metabase.com/learn/analytics/which-data-warehouse).
-4. If your data, user base, and usage are starting to outgrow your database's resources, it might be time to [upgrade your hardware](https://www.metabase.com/learn/analytics/which-data-warehouse).
+4. If your data, user base, and usage are starting to outgrow your database's resources, think about [scaling Metabase](https://www.metabase.com/learn/administration/metabase-at-scale) or [upgrading your hardware](https://www.metabase.com/learn/analytics/which-data-warehouse).
 5. If a third-party script or application is hitting your database with a lot of queries at a time:
    - Stop your script or application, and [clear any queued queries](#clearing-queued-queries).
    - Recommended: Add a timeout to your script, schedule the script or application to run during off-hours, or replicate your database (and point your tools there instead).